navyahrao/frontend/rock-paper-scissors/README.md

 - Rock beats Scissors
 - Scissors beats Paper

-Not sure what Rock, Paper, Scissors, Lizard, Spock is?
+Not sure what Rock, Paper, Scissors is?
 [Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).